Friedrich Engels: Early life

-At the age of 13, Engels attended grammar school (Gymnasium) in the adjacent city of Elberfeld but had to leave at 17, due to pressure from his father, who wanted him to become a businessman and start work as a mercantile apprentice in the family firm.
+At the age of 13, Engels attended secondary school (Gymnasium) in the adjacent city of Elberfeld but had to leave at 17 due to pressure from his father, who wanted him to become a businessman and work as a mercantile apprentice in the family firm.
 After a year in Barmen, the young Engels was, in 1838, sent by his father to undertake an apprenticeship at a trading house in Bremen.
 His parents expected that he would follow his father into a career in the family business.
 Their son's revolutionary activities disappointed them.
 It would be some years before he joined the family firm.

-Whilst at Bremen, Engels began reading the philosophy of Georg Wilhelm Friedrich Hegel, whose teachings dominated German philosophy at that time.
+While at Bremen, Engels began reading the philosophy of Georg Wilhelm Friedrich Hegel, whose teachings dominated German philosophy at that time.
 In September 1838 he published his first work, a poem entitled "The Bedouin", in the Bremisches Conversationsblatt No. 40.
 He also engaged in other literary work and began writing newspaper articles critiquing the societal ills of industrialisation.
 He wrote under the pseudonym "Friedrich Oswald" to avoid connecting his family with his provocative writings.

 In 1841, Engels performed his military service in the Prussian Army as a member of the Household Artillery (Garde-Artillerie-Brigade).
 Assigned to Berlin, he attended university lectures at the University of Berlin and began to associate with groups of Young Hegelians.
-He anonymously published articles in the Rheinische Zeitung, exposing the poor employment- and living-conditions endured by factory workers.
+He anonymously published articles in the Rheinische Zeitung, exposing the poor employment and living conditions endured by factory workers.
 The editor of the Rheinische Zeitung was Karl Marx, but Engels would not meet Marx until late November 1842.
 Engels acknowledged the influence of German philosophy on his intellectual development throughout his career.
 In 1840, he also wrote: "To get the most out of life you must be active, you must live and you must have the courage to taste the thrill of being young."

 Engels developed atheistic beliefs and his relationship with his parents became strained.